jlangch/venice/doc/readme/java-interop.md

 ## Java 9+:

-Some public Java APIs return objects of classes that are defined in private module.
+Some public Java APIs return objects of classes that are defined in private modules.
 This causes problems when accessing methods or fields of the objects via reflection.
 Java 9 changed the rules in that access to classes defined in private modules result in severe warnings.